shibii/svelte-iobserve/README.md

 ## usage

 This piece of code registers a div element with an intersection observer action.
-The action is configured with a _mandatory_ callback, which in this example increments the counter.
-The optional cooldown parameter can be set to slow the pace at which the callback function fires at.
+The action will emit _intersection_ event when intersection condition is met.
+The optional cooldown parameter can be set to allow the intersection event to retrigger as long as the intersection condition is met.

 ```html
 <script>